gwenwindflower/fiish/README.md

 ## Installation

-Installation can be scoped to a virtual environment (if, for instance, you want to install `fiish` alongside the project it's pointed at), or perhaps better globally as a general CLI tool. `pip` or `pipx` will be the recommended installation methods once I get adequate testing in place.
+Installation can be scoped to a virtual environment (if, for instance, you want to install `fiish` alongside the project it's pointed at), or perhaps better globally as a general CLI tool. `pip` or `pipx`, respectively, would be the recommended installation methods once I get adequate testing in place.
 For now you'll need to clone the repo and install it locally.
 It's set up like a standard python package: activate a virtual environment, install dependencies, then `pip install .` from the root of the repo.
 Then, off you go!

 Soon: